-Replace the top images with its color inverse.
-It only inverts the first three channels, in order to preserve alpha.
+Replace the top image with its color inverse.
+By default, it only inverts the first three channels in order to preserve alpha, but you can override the channel range of the inversion with optional modifiers chbegin and chend.
+Channels outside this range will simply be copied, without inversion.